tk1ng/superheros/docs/documentation/tables.md

-        **Copy Link**

-        : Allows users to copy a link associated with the selected element for sharing or referencing.
+        Copy Link: Allows users to copy a link associated with the selected element for sharing or referencing.